About "Brian's Wish" . . .

-like any one of us.
-With a caring family and a young son.
-He also had a
+any one of us.
+He has a caring family and a young son.
+He also has a fatal

-fatal disease; Amyotrophic lateral sclerosis (ALS), also known as Lou
+disease; Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's

-caregiver's at St. Vincent Hospice in Indianapolis, a wonderful and
+at St. Vincent Hospice in Indianapolis, a wonderful and compassionate

 interest in Indy Racing and mentioned it in an online racing community;